 The bondsan, wearing bike helmets and leathers, dismounted from their bikes and walked toward two people and a vehicle further along the street.
 The vehicle was an armored dune buggy with oversized wheels and black and red designs painted onto the metalwork with a careless hand.

-The buggy was snared by a metal fence that twisted out of shape as the buggy pulled against it.
+The buggy was snared on a metal fence that twisted out of shape as the buggy pulled against it.
 The rear wheels screeched, and smoke poured off them in thick gray clouds.

-The bondsan both had their backs to Avril, but he saw they wore blasters on their hips.
+The bondsan both had their backs to Avril, and he noted the blasters they wore on their hips.
 They raised the visors of their helmets at the same time, and from Avril’s position, they looked like reflections of the same person.
 One of them shouted at the vultures.

 On the other side of the fence, the woman wearing the evening gown glanced at the bondsan, her wide eyes manic.
 She turned back to her companion and screeched, “Here’s two for you!”